ukaea/ReliableBlastUDP/README.md

 Reliable Blast UDP is a protocol designed to send large files quickly over a network.

 It works by primarily sending data via UDP.
-UDP is fast but not reliable, so both the sender and receiver maintain and track the number of blocks that are sent and received.
+UDP is fast but not reliable, so both the sender and receiver maintain and track the number of blocks that are sent and received via a TCP "handshake".
 If the receiver has not received a certain block it will tell the sender to send it again.

 So far the implementation has only been tested on a single machine and not over a network.